abdullasulaiman/scaffold-react-ts-rollup/README.md

 ### **assets**
     All the assets files like images can be placed here<br>

+### **common**
+common reducers, actions, types and store entry file can be added here.
+App the API service can be part of this folder.
+These components will be used across the projects.
+Components should not contain any store code and application logic.
+These can be called as ATOMS <br>

 ### **components**
 All the base / dumb components should be residing here.
 These components will be used across the projects. <br>